MockSkills-Tech/mockskills/README.md

 - ⚙️ **Customizable Tools:**
   Tailor your learning experience with tools designed to meet your unique needs and preferences.

 ## Getting Started
+  ⚙️  We made AI-Powered ⚙️
+  Mock-Interviews-with-AI is a voice-to-ai-to-voice application  Practice your interview skills with real-time feedback and dynamic questioning.

-Follow these steps to get started with MockSkills:
+## Follow these steps to get started with MockSkills:

 .
 .